In this section

 - Attention (ADHD) or memory problems

-- Behavior problems due to development/learning problems
+- Behavior or emotional difficulties due to development/learning problems

 - Evaluation of children adopted from other countries